Ricardokevins/Ricardokevins.github.io/_pages/about.md

 \[2024-05-16\]  🔥 Our paper "Question Translation Training for Better Multilingual Reasoning" has been accepted on ACL2024 Finding.

-\[2024-04-20\] I start my internship in the ByteDance AI Lab, engaged in multilingual research.
+\[2024-04-20\] I start my internship in the ByteDance Research, engaged in Multilingual LLM Project.

 \[2024-03-14\] 🔥 Our paper "Exploring the Factual Consistency in Dialogue Comprehension of Large Language Models" has been accepted by NAACL 2024 Main.